chadharaghav/comic-scraper/README.md

 # comic-scraper
 A web scraper made in python that downloads and displays several webcomics (XKCD, Dilbert, Calvin and Hobbes, SMBC, TWP).
-GUI designed using Tkinter.
+GUI is designed using Tkinter.
 BeautifulSoup library is used for scraping the web.